-The MDP may use another method of calculated metering data Substitution (which may be a modification of an existing Substitution type), where none of the existing Substitution types is applicable, subject to using reasonable endeavours to form an agreement between the FRMP, LR and LNSP for the connection point.
+The MDP may use another method of calculated metering data Substitution (which may be a modification of an existing Substitution type), where none of the existing Substitution types is applicable, subject to using reasonable endeavours to form an agreement between the affected FRMP, ENLR (where appropriate) and LNSP for the connection point.
 The specifics of this Substitution type may involve a globally applied method.